LincolnSteinLab/icgc-viewer/README.md

 You do not need to add tracks directly from the ICGC Dialog.
 You can also define them in the `tracks.conf` file.

 See `data/advanced-tracks.conf` for some more complex usages, including filters.

+# Automated testing
+Cypress.io is used for testing this plugin.
+The following steps show how to run the tests locally.
+1. Install JBrowse and download chromosome files as described above.
+2. Install Cypress.io with `npm install`.
+3. Place `cypress/data/tracks.conf` into your `jbrowse/data/` directory.
+Make sure no other tracks are present.
+4. Run `./node_modules/cypress/bin/cypress open` or `./node_modules/cypress/bin/cypress run`

+**Note** that the tests are dependent on what is returned from the ICGC API and the order of the results.
+If these change some of the tests may fail.